 Filesystem Storage for Tables: Keep your Data off the Performance Floor

 A MapR cluster integrates NoSQL technology that stores tables natively in the filesystem layer.
-MapR-DB tables support the HBase API.
+MapR tables support the Hbase API.
 The MapR distribution for Hadoop integrates files and tables to provide significant performance and administration benefits over other distributions.
 MapR clusters deliver a 2-10x throughput advantage and a 2-50x read latency decrease across different workloads compared to other distributions while significantly reducing latency variability.
 Tables stored in the MapR-FS layer benefit from the MapR distribution's high availability, automatic data protection, and disaster recovery with snapshots and mirrors.

 The MapR-FS Layer: Performance on Disk

 The MapR Filesystem, or MapR-FS, is a random read-write distributed file system that allows applications to concurrently read and write directly to disk.
 The Hadoop Distributed File System (HDFS), by contrast, has append-only writes and can only read from closed files.

 Because HDFS is layered over the existing Linux file system, a greater number of input/output (I/O) operations decrease the cluster’s performance.